2D Imaging @ CCNY

 This course focuses on the creation and "reading" of images.
 Throughout the course students will learn foundational technologies relating to the creation and manipulation of digital imagery.
 At the same time, students will hone their ability to successfully analyze both their own images and the images that surround them.

-On the Internet, in newspapers, on television, and elsewhere, images compel us to make certain choices.
+In our media saturated environment images compel us to make certain choices.
 An image may insight us to vote for a particular political candidate, to take up a cause, an image may be used to convince us to buy one product instead of another, or an image may be used to justify some ways of life while it demonizes others.
+In short, images can be understood as a kind of visual rhetoric.

 Objectives